Controlling and Coercive Behaviour: Widening the Net

 The Panel found the dishonesty allegation proven.
 Findings of misconduct and current impairment thereafter followed.
 The Panel erased Dr Lawrence from the Medical Register.

 Dr Lawrence appealed against the Panel’s decision, and Mr Justice Collins remitted the case back to the Panel on the basis that the Panel had erred (a) in its approach to dishonesty and (b) in failing to invite Dr Lawrence to attend the hearing and make representations before a decision was made on sanction.
-A summary of the High Court appeal judgement can be found here.

 Second Fitness to Practise Hearing